astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 The metric doesn't have to look like this.
-The metric for spacetime around a spherically symmetric massive object, for example (called "the Schwarzschild Metric") looks like this:
+The metric for spacetime around a spherically symmetric massive object, for example (called "the Schwarzschild Metric"), looks like this:
 ```{math}
 :label: spheremetric
 g_{\mu\nu} =